Soumya0190/Fabflix/README.md

 ## Full Text Search on Title
-Create full text indexes on title of movies from moviedb database
+Created full text indexes on title of movies from moviedb database

 Database command : CREATE FULLTEXT INDEX idx ON movies(title);